ThilinaPeiris/Playwright-Framework/README.md

-*BlazeDemo Playwright Automation Framework (blazeDemo-softOne Branch)*
+# BlazeDemo Playwright Automation Framework

+### (blazeDemo-softOne Branch)
-This repository, specifically the

-`blazeDemo-softOne` branch, presents a robust and well-structured automation framework built using the Playwright library^2^.
-It is designed to automate end-to-end testing for the BlazeDemo web application^3^.
+This repository, specifically the `blazeDemo-softOne` branch, presents a robust and well-structured automation framework built using the Playwright library.
+It is designed to automate end-to-end testing for the BlazeDemo web application.

-**Project Overview**  ^4^
+## **Project Overview**

-The

-`blazeDemo-softOne` branch focuses on demonstrating practical test automation principles applied to a common demo website^5^.
-It serves as an excellent reference for understanding how to set up, organize, and execute automated tests with Playwright for web applications^6^.
+The `blazeDemo-softOne` branch focuses on demonstrating practical test automation principles applied to a common demo website.
+It serves as an excellent reference for understanding how to set up, organize, and execute automated tests with Playwright for web applications.

-**Key Features**  ^7^
+### **Key Features**

-This Playwright automation framework includes the following notable features^8^:
+This Playwright automation framework includes the following notable features:

--   **End-to-End Test Automation**: Comprehensive test scenarios covering user journeys on the BlazeDemo website, from flight search to purchase confirmation^9^.
+- **End-to-End Test Automation**: Comprehensive test scenarios covering user journeys on the BlazeDemo website, from product search to purchase confirmation.

--   **Playwright Integration**: Leverages the full power of Playwright for fast, reliable, and headless browser automation across Chromium, Firefox, and WebKit^10^.
+- **Playwright Integration**: Leverages the full power of Playwright for fast, reliable, and headless browser automation across Chromium, Firefox, and WebKit.

--   **Page Object Model (POM) Implementation**: Adopts the Page Object Model design pattern for maintaining clean, readable, and reusable test code^11^.
-Each web page or significant component has its dedicated page object, separating test logic from element locators^12^.
+- **Page Object Model (POM) Implementation**: Adopts the Page Object Model design pattern for maintaining clean, readable, and reusable test code.
+Each web page or significant component has its dedicated page object, separating test logic from element locators.

--   **Modular Test Structure**: Tests are organized logically, making it easy to understand, maintain, and extend the test suite^13^.
+- **Modular Test Structure**: Tests are organized logically, making it easy to understand, maintain, and extend the test suite.

--   **Assertions for Validation**: Utilizes Playwright's built-in assertion capabilities to validate expected outcomes and ensure application correctness^14^.
+- **Assertions for Validation**: Utilizes Playwright's built-in assertion capabilities to validate expected outcomes and ensure application correctness.

--   **Cross-Browser Compatibility**: Configured to run tests across multiple browsers, ensuring consistent application behavior^15^.
+- **Cross-Browser Compatibility**: Configured to run tests across multiple browsers, ensuring consistent application behavior.

--   **Configurable Environment**: Allows for easy configuration of test environments (e.g., base URL), making the framework adaptable to different deployment stages^16^.
+- **Configurable Environment**: Allows for easy configuration of test environments (e.g., base URL), making the framework adaptable to different deployment stages.

--   **Reporting Capabilities**: Integration with a reporting mechanism (e.g., Playwright's default HTML reporter or a custom one) to provide clear and actionable test results^17^.
+- **Reporting Capabilities**: Integration with a reporting mechanism (e.g., Playwright's default HTML reporter or a custom one) to provide clear and actionable test results.

--   **Error Handling & Robustness**: Designed with considerations for handling common automation challenges, leading to more stable and less flaky tests^18^.
+- **Error Handling & Robustness**: Designed with considerations for handling common automation challenges, leading to more stable and less flaky tests.

-**Getting Started**  ^19^
+## **Getting Started**

-To get this project up and running locally, you typically need to^20^:
+To get this project up and running locally, you typically need to:

-1.  **Clone the Repository**: ^21^
+1.  **Clone the Repository**:

     Bash